phantomAA92/formbuilder-test/DRAG_AND_DROP_REPOSITIONING.md

 - Balance component distribution across columns

 ### 2. Grid Management
+- Use 2-column default for better space utilization
 - Choose appropriate column count for your form
 - Avoid overcrowding in single columns
 - Use empty cells for visual spacing when needed